diegorios99/FinanceFinder/README.md

 - Tesseract Not Found: Verify the Tesseract installation path in app.py.
 - Database Connection Issues: Confirm MySQL is running and credentials are correct in app.py.
 - Firewall Issues: Ensure your firewall allows incoming connections on port 5000.
+- MySQL root credentials may be incorrect, verify that you are using the appropriate password.

 ### Future Improvements
 - Add user authentication for secure access.